orgicus/sparkfun-nvidia-ai-innovation-challenge-2324/README.md

 3. `-o` - the path to output folder

 To easily follow along with the tutorial such a converted dataset of 15K+ images (with augmentation) is [available on Roboflow](https://universe.roboflow.com/gpyolov8tests/people-escalators-left/dataset/2)

+You can now download the dataset as YoloV8 model and start training.

+To train you can use something like this: `yolo detect train data=path/to/people-escalators-left.v2i.yolov8\data.yaml model=yolov8x-oiv7.pt epochs=100 imgsz=640`